Coughing is an important way to keep your throat and airways clear. But too much coughing may mean you have a disease or disorder.

 - Shower and change your clothes after being outside.

-If you have allergies year-round, cover your pillows and mattress with dust mite covers, use an air purifier, and avoid pets and other triggers.
+If you have allergies year-round, cover your pillows and mattress with dust mite covers, use an air purifier, and avoid pets with fur and other triggers.

 When to Contact a Medical Professional

 Call 911 if you have:

 - Shortness of breath or difficulty breathing

 - Hives or a swollen face or throat with difficulty swallowing

 Call your doctor right away if a person with cough has any of the following:

 - Heart disease, swelling in your legs, or a cough that gets worse when you lie down (may be signs of heart failure)